Drug and Alcohol Screening

 - Urine drug testing is the longest established and some say still the best method of drug screening available.

-- The collection of a fresh, unadulterated urine sample is not without its challenges but when completed the drug screen will detect most drug groups for longer than comparable saliva tests
+- The collection of a fresh, unadulterated urine sample is not without its challenges but when completed the drug screen will detect most drug groups for longer than comparable saliva drug tests

 - Urine drug testing also offers the widest range of drug groups to choose from, with some drug test membranes only being available in urine formats and not currently in saliva options.

-Multi panel urine drug testing kits
+Advantages of urine drug testing

 Drug testing using saliva

-- Since NIDA gave the thumbs up to saliva screening in the US, this method of drug screening is growing internationally and is increasingly the method of choice in the UK.
+- Since NIDA gave the thumbs up to saliva drug screening in the US, this method of drug screening is growing internationally and is increasingly the method of choice in the UK.

 - Saliva testing for drugs is becoming increasingly popular as the first screen in healthcare and correctional facilities.